Azure/azure-powershell/src/ResourceManager/Automation/Commands.Automation/help/Remove-AzAutomationAccount.md

 ## SYNTAX

 ```
-Remove-AzureRmAutomationAccount [-ResourceGroupName] <String> [-Name] <String> [-Force]
+Remove-AzAutomationAccount [-ResourceGroupName] <String> [-Name] <String> [-Force]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmAutomationAccount** cmdlet removes an Azure Automation account from a resource group.
+The **Remove-AzAutomationAccount** cmdlet removes an Azure Automation account from a resource group.
-For more information about Automation accounts, see the New-AzureRmAutomationAccount cmdlet.
+For more information about Automation accounts, see the New-AzAutomationAccount cmdlet.

 ## EXAMPLES

 ### Example 1: Remove an automation account
 ```
-PS C:\>Remove-AzureRmAutomationAccount -Name "ContosoAutomationAccount" -Force -ResourceGroupName "ResourceGroup01"
+PS C:\>Remove-AzAutomationAccount -Name "ContosoAutomationAccount" -Force -ResourceGroupName "ResourceGroup01"
 ```

 This command removes an automation account named ContosoAutomationAccount without prompting for user validation.